-Stage 2 Embedded Progress towards Students will gain Students can Students will be Students will Students will be (a) Students will Students will be Systems Project PLO the ability to adapt to any able to identify understand, and able to be able to able to consider (EMPR) rationalise, hardware system and evaluate be able to competently demonstrate and reflect on an discuss, plan and and any possible design navigate, an participate in their ability for ethical or implement constraints solutions for engineering team-working, effective verbal professional software in an encountered in a complex system lifecycle, from practical and written issue relevant to embedded future situation, requirements concept through managemnet of communication an embedded system context including gaining to design, team meetings, with technical computing proficiency in implementation, task allocation stakeholders system they have new testing and and monitoring, (b) Students will designed programming validation progress be able to languages and checking and express opinions hardware technical in a non- interfaces, as planning technical way they become that is available or compatible with relevant non-technical stakeholder understanding
+Stage 2 Embedded Progress towards Students will gain Students can Students will be Students will Students will be (a) Students will Students will be Students will Systems Project PLO the ability to adapt to any able to identify understand, and able to be able to able to consider begin to consider (EMPR) rationalise, hardware system and evaluate be able to competently demonstrate and reflect on an the importance discuss, plan and and any possible design navigate, an participate in their ability for ethical or of non-functional implement constraints solutions for embedded team-working, effective verbal professional system software in an encountered in a complex system systems practical and written issue relevant to requirements to embedded future situation, requirements engineering managemnet of communication an embedded embedded system context including gaining (including the lifecycle, from team meetings, with technical computing systems, and proficiency in non-functional concept through task allocation stakeholders system they have how these new requirements of to design, and monitoring, (b) Students will designed requirements programming embedded implementation, progress be able to impact the languages and systems) testing and checking and express opinions design and hardware validation technical in a non- implementation interfaces, as planning technical way of such systems they become that is (when compared available or compatible with to general- relevant non-technical purpose stakeholder computing) understanding

-(and if applicable, programming methods by studying complex technical documentation, and the use of a new programming model by designing a hardware and software codesign specification and implementation to suit a given complex problem.
-Assessment of ability to generate working embedded artefact assessed via demonstration, which covers both system performance and user interface. by undertaking a complex problem, where software , algorithms and engineering principles are all required solutions to complex problems, performing various team management (a) by live practical demonstration and by written reporting (b) by reflecting on an ethical or professional aspect of their project work in the written report by reflecting on an ethical or professional aspect of their project work system solution, hence coordination required by all.
+(and if applicable, by applying low- level programming methods by studying complex technical documentation, and the use of a new programming model by designing a hardware and software codesign specification and implementation to suit a given complex problem.
+Assessment of ability to generate working embedded artefact assessed via demonstration, which covers both system performance and user interface. by undertaking a complex problem, where software , algorithms and engineering principles are all required solutions to complex problems, performing various team management (a) by live practical demonstration and by written reporting (b) by reflecting on an ethical or professional aspect of their project work in the written report by reflecting on an ethical or professional aspect of their project work by designing and implementing a hardware and software system to solve a given complex problem system solution, hence coordination required by all.
 Stage 2 Implementation of Programming Languages (IMPL) Students will develop and be able to recognise situations in which a pipeline architecture can be applied, including its associated techniques, to represent sentences of formal languages Students will improve their adaptability to new programming languages and paradigms Students will build understanding of the relationship between high and low level expression of computation Students will improve their software engineering skills

-By working on (and if applicable, assessed through) algorithms for new programming language paradigm, lazy functional by exploring the relationship between source code and machine-level code.
+By working on (and if applicable, assessed through) by experiencing a new programming language paradigm, lazy functional programming by exploring the relationship between source code and machine-level code.
 Assessed in closed exam by developing all the components of a compiler Stage 2 Principles of Programming Languages (POPL) Progress towards PLO able to judge the most effective programming techniques for a particular computational requirement Students will be able to adapt to changes in language fashions, and new technologies as they occur during their careers Students will be able to make effective use of current and future programming language implementations Students will be able to communicate the choice of principles and technical rationales